balena-io/docs/pages/development/local-mode.md

 thumbnail: /img/common/device/running-webterminal-session.png
 ---

 Local mode is the new experimental development mode for resin.io.
 It allows you to build and sync code to a single development device in your local network without having to go through the whole git push, build, deployment pipeline.
-It uses the docker daemon on the device to do the builds and starts the container up in very much the same way as the resin-supervisor would.
+It uses the Docker daemon on the device to do the builds and starts the container up in very much the same way as the resin-supervisor would.

 <img src="/img/local-mode/local-mode-diagram.png" width="100%">

 Local mode will only work on devices running resinOS v2.0 or higher with supervisor v4.0 or higher.
 It will only work on `development` variants of the OS—if you try to use a `production` variant, you will not be able to use local mode.
-The production devices have ssh and the docker socket locked down, both of which are needed by the local mode feature.
+The production devices have ssh and the Docker socket locked down, both of which are needed by the local mode feature.

 To start using local mode on one of your development devices, simply click on the small *Actions* dropdown at the top right of the device page and select *Enable Local Mode*.